WencaiZheng/Twitter-Analysis-With-Earning-Event/README.md

     2.twitter_stats.py have function that separate the net sentiment to 5 parts and calculated the net sentiment divided by the total amount of tweets

 - Updated 6.16.2020, version 2.0：

   1. redesigned the code structure: keep the non-main function in separate files
+  2. added new features that allows to get news from specific major press twitter account and analyze keyword volume (e.g. COVID), and compare it with index intraday price, then visualize it.